Syncing 10,000 leads/mo? GET A DEMO

 Importing vehicle listings can be done manually or automatically.
 Again, automation offers many more benefits, like real-time data syncing with automotive marketing tools.

-There are so many ways you can create a strong Facebook Ad, but these are our five best tips to get started in the right direction:
+There are so many ways you can create a high-performing Facebook ad, but these are our five best tips to get started in the right direction:

 Start with your strategy first.